 |#||Test / Interview / Portfolio / Audition|

 First Year Art and Design at NCAD gives you options for entry into many different worlds.
-It is a route to study Fine Art which includes Media, Painting, Print and Sculpture.
-It is also a gateway to studying Design in Ceramics & Glass, Fashion, Jewellery & Metalwork, Textiles and Visual Communication.
+It is a route to study Fine Art which includes Media, Painting, Fine Print, Sculpture and Applied Material Cultures.
+It is also a gateway to studying Design in Fashion, Jewellery & Metalwork, Textiles and Visual Communication.

 |To view the Leaving Certificate minimum entry requirements for this course, Click Here [Source: Qualifax]

 To view Mature Entry requirements, or alternative requirements, please visit Qualifax or the Colleges' website from the links available in the Course Details section above.

 Graduates of this course have pursued careers as self-employed designers, makers or applied artists setting up their own workshops.
 Fashion graduates go into many different areas of the fashion business.
 Graduates in embroidered, printed or woven textiles may pursue careers in studio based production, design and manufacture, free-lance design work in both general and specialist areas, design in industry or as design consultants in the retail sector.
 Visual communication graduates are employed by design consultants, book and magazine publishers, multimedia and web design companies, advertising and publicity agents and as in-house designers.

 |NCAD FASHION SHOW 2016! - NCAD|